dorlib/IMDB-Project/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

-### _notise the "mission.txt" file in "public" directory to see futre fitchers which planned to be added!_
+### _notise the "mission.txt" file in "public" directory to see futre features which planned to be added!_

 ### How To Contribute